+These are my opinions as a Wraith fan and also someone used to more progressive and modern movies where those who look different are heroes too.
 Please note that going forward, I am boycotting paying for or reading most Fandy books, due to the anti-Wraith racism in them.
-If a friend happens to have a copy I can see, I will flip through them and scan for Wraith presence, but I refuse to give financial support for books which spread hate.
+The speciesism and neocolonialism are awful too.
+If a friend happens to have a copy I can see or the books are at a store or library, I will flip through them and scan for Wraith presence, but I refuse to give financial support for books which spread hate.
 I would not put up with this in fanfics and there are many more talented fanfic writers out there who post for free and without racism.
-I scan them only for completest sake, if others still want to buy them, but most Wraith fans do not bother for good reason and this link is one of the least visited on this site.
-XD More on that on this post.
+I scan them only for completest sake, if others still want to buy them, but most Wraith fans do not bother for good reason.
+More on that on this post.
 If things ever get better, I will revise this page.
 Until then…

 List of Fandemonium Books with Wraith

 A novelization of the original script for the pilot episode and has some differences compared to what was filmed.
 There are a few black and white screencaps in the center, including 2 of Queen Sally and 1 with a masked warrior.
 Wraith appearances were very different than what was on the show, maybe referring to older concept art: zombie-like, dead black eyes instead of cat eyes, lank hair instead of flowing hair, powder white skin instead of green skin, and smell like decay.
 Not the Wraith!